 If you have yet to give a facility tour, you might wonder what it entails.
 If you have given one in the past, you probably didn’t realize how much work you have to dedicate to hosting a successful tour.
 At least you learned from the experience and can always give an improved presentation the next time.

-Keep in mind these characteristics of a great tour guide:
+Keep in mind these 10 tips for a great tour:

 - Offer your visitors a warm greeting when they arrive.
 Shake their hands, thank them for coming, and help them feel as though they belong.
 You can also make them feel important by allowing them to state some facts about themselves if the size of group and time permits.
 If appropriate, even encourage everyone to interact with one another either during break or after the touring session.
 Your guests will remember their experience with you if you give them a friendly welcome.